Saltair (Utah): Saltair II

-The first Saltair pavilion and a few other buildings were destroyed by fire on April 22, 1925.
 A new pavilion was built, and the resort was expanded at the same location by new investors, but several factors prevented the second Saltair from achieving the success of its ancestor.
-The advent of motion pictures and radio, the Great Depression, and the interruption of the "go to Saltair" routine kept people closer to home.
+The advent of motion pictures and radio, the onset of the Great Depression, and the interruption of the "go to Saltair" routine kept people closer to home.
 With a huge new dance floor – the world's largest at the time – Saltair became more known as a dance palace, the amusement park becoming secondary to the great traveling bands of the day, such as Glenn Miller.
 Though Saltair showed motion pictures, there were other theaters more convenient to town.

 In addition, the first Saltair had benefited from its location on the road from Salt Lake City to the Tooele Valley and to Skull Valley, which in the late 1800s was home to Iosepa, a large community of Polynesian Mormons.
 Being near a major intersection, Saltair also served as the first (or last) major facility on the road, making it a popular resting area for those travelling by horseback or wagon.
 When Saltair was rebuilt, however, this traffic was all but gone.
 Part of the reason was the advent of automobiles, bus and train service to the Tooele Valley, but the other cause was the abandonment of Iosepa, as Polynesians went to homes in the Salt Lake Valley or the community forming around the new LDS Temple in Laie on Oahu in the Hawaiian Islands.

 Saltair thus had to survive solely against strong competition, and in a dwindling market.
-Disaster struck in 1931, in the form of a fire that caused over $100,000 in damage, then again in 1933 as the resort was left high and dry when lake waters receded (forcing the construction of a miniature railway to carry swimmers between the resort and the water).
+Disaster struck in 1931, in the form of a fire that caused over $100,000 in damage, then again in 1933 as the resort was left high and dry when lake waters receded, forcing the construction of a miniature railway to carry swimmers between the resort and the water.
 Saltair was forced to close during World War II, which forced the rationing of fuel and other resources while it took many of the resort's paying customers – and vital employees – out of Utah.
 Reopening after the war, the resort found the same situation that it had faced in the 1930s.
 There were so many other entertainment options, closer to home, and the public was no longer in the habit of going "all the way out there".
 The resort closed in 1958, causing the railroad to cease passenger operations at the same time.

 Attempts over the next decade to breathe new life into the resort finally ended in November 1970 when an arson fire was set in the center of the wooden dance floor, destroying the main Saltair pavilion.
 A previous arson fire in September 1967 had destroyed the concourse, entry gate, concession stands, and various other support structures but spared the main building.